INCOME BASED REPAYMENT (IBR)

 - Pay As You Earn (PAYE): This is the lowest monthly payment plan.
 Payments are based on yearly income and use 10% of one’s discretionary income, unlike the 15% used in IBR.
 Qualification for the PAYE program is more difficult compared to other payment plans.

-- Revised Pay-As-You-Earn (“REPAYE”) Plan: This new income-driven plan may provide substantial relief to millions of federal student loan borrowers who are currently ineligible for the Pay-As-You-Earn plan due to that plan’s strict eligibility requirements.
+- Revised Pay-As-You-Earn (“REPAYE”) Plan: This new income-driven plan may provide substantial relief to millions of federal loan borrowers who are currently ineligible for the Pay-As-You-Earn plan due to that plan’s strict eligibility requirements.

-With the Obama Student Forgiveness Program, Income Based Repayment doesn’t capitalize on the subsidized portion of one’s loan.
+With the Obama Loans Forgiveness Program, Income Based Repayment doesn’t capitalize on the subsidized portion of one’s loan.
 This usually applies if the Income Based Repayment is less that what’s normally in interest and for the first three years of the Income Based Repayment.
 Depending on the payment plan as well as the loan balance, the amount can amount to thousands of dollars.

 Consider a scenario where you owe $40,000 in loans payable in 25 years and at an interest rate of 6.875 percent.
 Considering your annual income is $25,000, you’d be required to pay $229.17 on a monthly basis.
 You, however, qualify for an IBR payment plan of $93.63.
 In such a case, you’d be forgiven $135.48 in interest every month.
 If your financial situation doesn’t change for three years, you’d be forgiven $4,877.28.